jschoeny/AI-Transcript-Grader/README.md

 ## Grading
 - Download student video submissions into a single folder.
-- Paste rubric into `rubric.txt` file.
+- Paste rubric into `rubric.txt` file (or include your rubric txt file as an argument).
-- Run `python main.py path/to/video/files`
+- Run `python main.py path/to/video/files [path/to/rubric]`

 ## Common errors
-- If you get an error message about ffmpeg, you may need install ffmpeg with Hombrew using: `brew install ffmpeg`
+- If you get an error message about ffmpeg, you may need install ffmpeg with Homebrew using: `brew install ffmpeg`